Friday, November 13, 2009

 How Pirate & Plunder almost sank Adventures Games in the 50s

-During the war, rivals of Astounding, and even comic book companies put out knocks off of Travelling.
+During the war, rivals of Astounding and even comic book companies put out knockoffs of Travelling.
 Most of them were poorly written, poorly designed, and poorly bound.
-Travelling wasn't that much better but Miller used what resources he had to make Travelling the best product he could.
+Travelling wasn't that much better, but Miller used what resources he had to make Travelling the best product he could.

-The result was an explosion of titles, and magazines for the Adventure Games market.
-Time Travel Tales was cleaned up and the Time Patrol was created along with their arch enemy the evil Denebians.
-Galaxy Trek was created to go head to head with Travelling.
+The result was an explosion of titles and magazines for the Adventure Games market.
+Time Travel Tales was cleaned up, and the Time Patrol was created along with their arch enemy, the evil Denebians.
+Galaxy Trek was created to go head-to-head with Travelling.
 Their most popular game was Pirates & Plunder, a game dealing with the pirate genre.
-With the Adventure Games expansion the company changed it name to Entertaining Games.
+With the Adventure Games expansion, the company changed its name to Entertaining Games.

-By 1950, Entertaining Games was still second place to AGW.
-In the fall of 1950, The 2nd edition of Pirates & Plunder was released.
+By 1950, Entertaining Games was still in second place to AGW.
+In the fall of 1950, the 2nd edition of Pirates & Plunder was released.
 It added a chapter on the dead, pirate curses, and black magic.
-This caused an explosion of interest in Pirates & Plunder and for a brief time in 1951 it outsold Travelling.
+This caused an explosion of interest in Pirates & Plunder, and for a brief time in 1951, it outsold Travelling.

-During this Miller and Banner kept toiling away at AGW.
-Despite the competition from Entertaining Games, the general Adventure Game market boomed during the early 50s and AGW expanded to a dozen employees.
+During this, Miller and Banner kept toiling away at AGW.
+Despite the competition from Entertaining Games, the general Adventure Game market boomed during the early 50s, and AGW expanded to a dozen employees.
 Miller and Banner released a 4th edition of Travelling.
-The 4th edition was noted for the introduction by Physicist V. Wiseman, who also contributed charts and notes on on Nuclear technology.
+The 4th edition was noted for the introduction by Physicist V. Wiseman, who also contributed charts and notes on Nuclear technology.
 Miller also began publishing standalone scenarios and supplements.
-Mostly repackaging earlier contributions to Imagination, updated for 4th edition.
+Mostly repackaging earlier contributions to Imagination, updated for the 4th edition.

-With Seduction of Youth and subsequent downturn, AGW was forced to let most of employees go by 1956.
+With the Seduction of Youth and subsequent downturn, AGW was forced to let most of its employees go by 1956.
 Miller writes.

 The summer of 1957 was pretty bleak.
 We were down to myself, Banner, and our secretary/office manager Lauren Smith.
 That fall We had a small uptick in sales from some tie ins with the International Geophysical Year.
 Grand Survey was the best of that year's releases.
 We knew that there was work being done to launch something into space.